Non-Smooth Integrability Theory: Discussion

-Finally, there remains the task of identifying the conditions for $v_{f,\bar{p}}$ to be continuous.
-Condition a. of Theorem 6 in Hurwicz and Uzawa (1971) is a frequently used condition in this context.
+Fourth, there remains the task of identifying the conditions for $v_{f,\bar{p}}$ to be continuous.
+Condition a. of Theorem 6 in Hurwicz and Uzawa (1971) is frequently used in this context.
 This condition states that if $p\ge 0, p\neq 0$ and $p_i=0$ for some $i$, then for any convergent sequence $(p^k)$ to $p$ on $\mathbb{R}^n_{++}$ and any $(q,w)\in \mathbb{R}^n_{++}$, $f(p^k,v_{f,p^k}(f(q,w)))$ is unbounded.
-However, when discussing this condition, Hurwicz-Uzawa restricts the domain of the utility function to $R(f)$.
-Therefore, whether the continuity of $v_{f,\bar{p}}$ outside $R(f)$ can be guaranteed by this condition is one of the open questions.
+However, when discussing this condition, Hurwicz--Uzawa restrict the domain of the utility function to $R(f)$.
+Therefore, whether the continuity of $v_{f,\bar{p}}$ outside $R(f)$ can be guaranteed by this condition remains an open question.

+Finally, although our paper only considers the classical consumer theory, there are several new consumer theories treating nonlinear or stochastic budget inequality.
+See, for example, Shiozawa (2016) for the former, and Allen et al. (2023) for the latter.
+Our study does not provide a solution to the estimation problem in those theories, and it is a future task.